Frequently Asked Questions

 Can you help us grow a more diverse team?

-We’d like to think we can help.
 All our reviews are completely anonymous.
 The reviewer has no idea who they are reviewing - this means they can be completely impartial.

 Removing unconscious bias is crucial in recruitment flows.
 If the same team carry out the review that carried out the initial phone screen or first round of interviews they will have started to build up opinions, both conscious and unconscious - there is a risk that these will flow through to the review they perform on the code challenge submission.